fishtree-attempt/simple-linear-regression-public-health/episodes/04-multiLvlFactor.md

   - "Use the jtools package to interpret the model output."
   - "Use the jtools and ggplot2 packages to visualise the resulting model."
 keypoints:
-- As a first exploration of the data, construct a violin plot between the two variables.
+- As a first exploration of the data, construct a violin plot to describe the relationship between the two variables.
 - Use `lm()` to fit the simple linear regression model.
 - Use `summ()` to obtain parameter estimates for the model.
 - The intercept estimates the mean in the outcome variable for the baseline group.
 The other parameters estimate the differences in the means in the outcome variable between the baseline and contrast groups.